Story: Pregnancy, birth and baby care

 In 1907 the Plunket Society was founded to help mothers and babies.
 Until the 1930s many families paid a nurse or midwife to stay with them after the birth and look after the mother and baby, and any older children.

 Until the 1970s women stayed in hospital for up to two weeks after giving birth.
 They were taught how to breastfeed and bathe babies.
 The babies were kept in a nursery away from their mothers.
-By the 1980s women left hospital early if they wanted.
-Some women were encouraged to leave hospital the day after the birth.
+By the 1980s women left hospital earlier if they wanted to.
+Some women were encouraged to go home the day after the birth.

 Plunket nurses encouraged women to breastfeed their babies.
 But the number of bottle-fed babies increased, and by the 1960s only half of mothers breastfed.
-At first mothers were encouraged to use watered-down cow’s milk in bottles, but by the 2000s infant formula was recommended.
+At first mothers were encouraged to use watered-down cow’s milk in bottles, but in the 21st century infant formula was recommended.

 Welcoming the new baby